KritiCParikh/LearningJourney/OOP.md

 ## 4. Polymorphism

 **Explanation**:
-"Poly" = Many, "Morphism" = Forms, i.e. Many forms.
+"Poly" = Many, "Morphism" = Forms/ Shapes.
 Polymorphism allows objects of different classes to be treated as objects of a common superclass.
 It:

 - Enables flexibility in code